sorengam/sorengam.github.io/research.md

 This research forms most of my DPhil work.

+Since then, I have extended this work in various ways.
+Currently, I am trying to investigate three-dimensional singularities.

 ##### A more technical explanation of my current research
 can be found [here](https://sorengam.github.io/research_detailed).